emicklei/melrose/docs/garageband.md

 ### Install melrōse

-[Download](https://storage.googleapis.com/downloads.ernestmicklei.com/melrose/versions/Melrose-v0.31.0.pkg) the latest packaged release of melrōse.
+[Download](https://storage.googleapis.com/downloads.ernestmicklei.com/melrose/versions/Melrose-v0.31.0.pkg) and install the latest packaged release of Melrōse.

 ### Configure Audio MIDI Setup

-In order to make melrōse communicate with GarageBand, you need to enable an IAC Driver which is part of standard Mac OSX.
+In order to make Melrōse communicate with GarageBand, you need to enable an IAC Driver which is part of standard Mac OSX.
 Open the separate Audio MIDI Setup program, next to GarageBand.
 Use Spotlight Search to find this program.
 Once started, then from the menu choose `Window -> Show MIDI Studio`.